Tax essentials for starters

 - Finance

-If the Tax Administration sees you as an entrepreneur, you have to file VAT returns (‘btw-aangifte’).
+Entrepreneurs have to file VAT or turnover tax returns.
+Good to know: the Dutch terms btw and omzetbelasting mean the same thing.
+The VAT return is referred to as btw-aangifte or aangufte omzetbelasting.
+You charge VAT on the products or services you provide, and then pay it to the Belastingdienst.
 Most entrepreneurs have to file every 3 months.
 You have 1 month after the end of the quarter to do so.
 So, if you need to file your VAT return for the first quarter of a year, the deadline for filing – and paying – is 30 April.

-- 9% - The 9% applies to a limited number of services: hairdressers and shoemakers, for instance.
-Check the Tax (in Dutch).
+The 9% applies to a limited number of services: hairdressers and shoemakers, for instance.
+Check the Tax (in Dutch) to see if this rate applies to your services. - 0%

-- 0% - The 0% VAT tariff applies when you provide or internationally, within the EU.
-If you export products to a business client in another EU country, you use the 0% VAT tariff.
-Your client then pays the local VAT, not the Dutch VAT.Â
+The 0% VAT tariff applies when you provide or within the EU.
+Your client pays the local VAT, not the Dutch VAT.Â

 VAT exempt